How to save for a down payment to buy a home?

 If you have previously participated in the HBP, you may be able to do so again if your repayable HBP balance on January 1 of the year of the withdrawal is zero and you meet all the other HBP eligibility requirements.

 You will need to put the money back into an RRSP over a maximum period of 15 years, repaying 1/15th of the total amount you withdrew per year.
-Your first repayment is due the second year following the year you first withdrew funds from your RRSP.
-So, if you take advantage of the HBP in 2023, your first year of repayment will be 2025.
+Your first repayment is due the fifth year following the year you first withdrew funds from your RRSP.
+So, if you take advantage of the HBP in 2024, your first year of repayment will be 2029.
+Read our FAQ on HBP reimbursement to find out more.

 Before you can purchase the home of your dreams, you need to save for a down payment.
 Here are a few tips to help you achieve your goal.